 - Fake artificially sweetened beverages: there are so many flavored water and tea beverages and energy drinks on the market.
 If it contains aspartame or other chemicals you can’t pronounce, avoid!
 Read about aspartame and fake sugar’s toxic effects here.

 A special note on alcohol: alcohol is a neurotoxin, and it adversely affects liver detox function, insulin levels (hindering weight loss), energy, and sleep.
+It’s a direct cause of cancer.
 Alcohol can lead to sugar cravings and increased appetite.
 With that said, there is compelling research that drinkers outlive nondrinkers.
 And yes, wine is a fermented beverage and offers health benefits and antioxidants.
 Not to mention that a glass of wine is a great way to relax and ease stress.
+Read my thoughts on alcohol here.